What Is Email Marketing & How To Get Started

 Engaged Contact List

-That’s a huge benefit since you are not dependent on a third party, and therefore there’s no risk of losing such a vital asset.
+That’s a huge benefit since you are not dependent on a third party, so there’s no risk of losing such a vital asset.

 Each new subscriber gets added to your email list, and you instantly acquire a direct way to communicate with them.

-So, building and maintaining an email list is a substantial investment that’s going to be useful for your business long term.
+So, building and maintaining an email list is a substantial investment that will be useful for your business long term.

 How to Get Started With Email Marketing In 6 Easy Steps